 How do I get started?
 What’s next?

 To get the selection process started, just fill out the Competitor Application.
-Someone will try to get back with you within 48 hours and work on setting up a free consultation.
+Someone will try to get back with you within two business days and work on setting up a free consultation.
 In the meantime, we encourage everyone to read our FAQ section.
 A lot of information about our coaching methods, and why we do what we do, can be found there.